iamthechad/alexa-netatmo/README.md

 ### Creating the Lambda

 If you do not have an AWS account, you need to create one.
 For personal use of this skill, a free account should be sufficient.
+Instructions for creating an AWS account and more information about Lambdas can be found in the [AWS Lambda Getting Started Guide](http://docs.aws.amazon.com/lambda/latest/dg/setup.html).

 1. Once logged in to the AWS dashboard, access the Lambda service.
 There may be a couple of ways to navigate:
   * From the "Services" drop-down menu at the top of the page, select "Compute" -> "Lambda"